flammy/lc-tools/README.md

 `certbot-auto certonly --webroot -w /var/www/example/htdocs/ -d www.example.com -d example.com `

-If you made a certificate for multiple subdomains letsencrypt tries to find the same .well-known folder on all subdomains.
+If you made a certificate for multiple subdomains Let's Encrypt tries to find the same .well-known folder on all subdomains.

 You can use your main domain as webroot and add symlinks to your subdomains, if they are in the same package.

 `/var/www/example/htdocs/subdomain/.well-known => /var/www/example/htdocs/.well-known/ `

-## Configuration
+## Configuration (TBD)
-There is a configfile in /etc/lc-tools/lc-tools.conf to configure it.
+TBD: There is a configfile in /etc/lc-tools/lc-tools.conf to configure it.

-All configuration-parameters are also available as comand line options, also there is a rudimentary --help option.
+TBD: All configuration-parameters are also available as command line options, also there is a rudimentary --help option.